Chart Color Schemes

 Cabramatta has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-two infrastructure projects identified by AreaSearch are expected to impact the area significantly.
-Key projects include Cabramatta East Town Centre, new Vien Giac Temple construction, Bathla Group Cabramatta Mixed-Use Development, and Cabramatta West Estate Renewal.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 22 projects likely impacting the area.
+Notable projects include Cabramatta East Town Centre, new Vien Giac Temple construction, Bathla Group Cabramatta Mixed-Use Development, and Cabramatta West Estate Renewal.

 Professional plan users can use the search below to filter and access additional projects.